-For the Master of Science in Information Assurance (MSIA) capstone experience (CAPS795) and the Master of Science (MS) in Technology Management (CAPS798), students are required to submit a Capstone Intent Form for review and approval.
+For the Master of Science in Information Assurance (MSIA) capstone experience (CAPS795), students are required to submit a Capstone Intent Form for review and approval.
 Students will not be allowed to register for the appropriate capstone experience class if the Intent Form has not been approved.
 The Intent Form can be submitted as early as halfway through the graduate program but no later than the beginning of the session before taking the capstone experience.

 Master of Science in Information Assurance (MSIA) students are expected to complete IAAS786 a minimum of one semester prior to enrolling in the capstone experience, CAPS795.
-For more details, the MSIA Capstone Guidebook and the Capstone Intent Form are available at http://my.davenport.edu/college-technology/centeracademic-excellence-isaac/links-resources.
+For more details, the MSIA Capstone Guidebook and the Capstone Intent Form are available at http://my.davenport.edu/college-technology/center-academic-excellence-isaac/links-resources.